 Whether you plan on producing your own videos or curating online training content, YouTube is a top-notch online training platform.
 It gives organizations the power to enhance their online training courses by boosting visual engagement and interactivity.
 Not to mention, take social learning to a whole new level.

-1. 360 Virtual Tours
+1. 360 virtual tours

-Many YouTube content creators are now using modern tech to give viewers a 360 glance of historic landmarks and other notable destinations.
+Many YouTube content creators are now using modern tech to give viewers a 360 glance at historic landmarks and other notable destinations.
 However, you can use this approach to give your employees a virtual tour of the workplace.
 It can even be their specific workstation, such as the sales floor or customer service desk.

 This allows employees to familiarize themselves with on-the-job tools and resources they’ll use on a regular basis.
 In some cases, you may even be able to find ready-made 360 videos that are ideally suited for your online training course.

 For example, an unobstructed view of the interior of a new sports car for your auto sales team.
 If you plan on producing your own 360 presentations, bear in mind that the recording equipment can be quite costly.
 Plus, you’ll have to master the fine art of filming full-circle.